mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ## 02. DTO Bean Validation in Spring, using @Valid

-For now, we would like to know how JavaBean validation works in Spring.
+For now, we would like to know how Java Bean validation works in Spring.

-Later, in next chapter, we'll introduce the parameter validation in Spring.
-Parameters are not javaBeans, so you cannot use bean validation here.
+Later, in the next chapter, we'll introduce the parameter validation in Spring.
+Parameters are not java beans, so you cannot use bean validation against them.

-The above two validations would throw different kinds of exceptions, we'll cover it in next next chapter.
+The above two validations would throw different kinds of exceptions, we'll cover it in a separate chapter.

-Note that Spring MVC validates ViewModels (VM is not DTO) and put results to BindResult, I don't have a plan to metion it in the following parts.
+Note that Spring MVC validates ViewModels (VM is not DTO) and put results to a BindResult, I don't have a plan to mention it in the following parts.

--- fail fast vs validate all

 ### Request body Validation with Bean Validation and Spring Validation